Financial-Times/treecreeper/PAYLOADS.md

 The **upsert** URL query string option allows POST and PATCH to create the related items for you.
 Typically this is used during an automated upload when the provider of the data owns both the core data and all the related data.

-**Beware**: incorrect use of the option, where the payload contains misspelt dependencies, will cause the creation duplicates/aliases.
+**Beware**: incorrect use of the option, where the payload contains misspelt dependencies, will cause the creation of duplicates/aliases.
 For example, dont upsert the techleads or product owners of a team since we already have a upload process that ensures all people are present in biz-ops (a daily people API upload).

 A good example of upsert is the upload of infrastructure.
 For example the following POST will create an EC2 instance and its network connections: